Investing term

 When a borrower fails to make a scheduled payment on a debt — a missed coupon, or failure to return principal at maturity.

 Default is when a borrower fails to make a payment it owes — a missed bond coupon, or failing to return the principal at maturity.
-For a bondholder it's the core risk: a defaulting issuer may pay late, pay partially, or not at all.
-Higher-yielding bonds pay more precisely because their default risk is greater.
+For a bondholder it's the core risk of lending: the possibility that you won't get your interest or your money back.

 For example